Zuehlke/SHMACK/README.md

 ### Create a Virtual Machine
 * assign at least 4 GB RAM and 30 GB HDD!
 * Recommended: **[Ubuntu >= 15.10 LTS](http://www.ubuntu.com/download/desktop)** with VMWare-Player
-  * Would prefer an LTS version, but **14.04 is too outdated and some of the installed certificates are no longer accepted**.
-  * Maybe 16.04 LTS will work fine again.
-But until it comes out, better stick to 15.10 which is known to cause no major headaches.
+  * Ubuntu 16.04 LTS seems to work, but there is at least one [known issue with eclipse](#eclipseUbuntu1604)
 * Alternative: any other recent Linux (native, or virtualized - VirtualBox is also fine)
   * **ATTENTION**: Do NOT only start the OS from the downloaded ISO image.
 INSTALL the OS to the virtual machine on the virtual machine's harddisk.
   * **ATTENTION**: The AWS and DCOS Commandline Tools (CLI) use Python with many dependencies installed and maintained through pip.